Commedia sexy all'italiana

-The commedia sexy all'italiana ([komˈmɛːdja ˈsɛksi allitaˈljaːna], lit. "sex comedy Italian style"), also known as commedia scollacciata or commedia erotica all'italiana, is a subgenre of Italian commedia all'italiana film genre.
+The commedia sexy all'italiana ([komˈmɛːdja ˈsɛksi allitaˈljaːna], lit. "sex comedy Italian style"), also known as commedia scollacciata ("low-cut comedy") or commedia erotica all'italiana, is a subgenre of the Italian commedia all'italiana film genre.

 Style

 Commedia sexy is characterized typically by both abundant female nudity and comedy, and by the minimal weight given to social criticism that was the basic ingredient of the main commedia all'italiana genre.
 Stories are often set in affluent environments such as wealthy households.
 It is closely connected to the sexual revolution, and it was something extremely new and innovative for that period.
 For the first time, films with female nudity could be watched at the cinema.
 Pornography and scenes of explicit sex were still forbidden in Italian cinemas, but partial nudity was somewhat tolerated.
 The genre has been described as a cross between bawdy comedy and humorous erotic film with ample slapstick elements which follows more or less clichéd storylines.